 The foundation is open to applications all year round and awards scholarships twice a year:

-- Fall deadline: 31 October, decision mid-November (for travel in the first semester of the following calendar year).
+- Fall deadline: 31 October 2023, decision mid-November (for travel taking place in 6-7 months after the deadline).

 How to apply?

 Applications can be submitted electronically via an application form that can be sent by e-mail to the secretary of the foundation.
 The form can be found via this link (UvA accounts only) or requested via the secretary of the foundation (details below).

 Current board compositionDr.
 R. (Renée) van Amerongen

 Secretary.
 Associate professor in Developmental, Stem Cell and Cancer Biology